VamKon/AzureNotes/DevOps.md

 ![](images/azuretrafficmanager_weightedrouting.png)
 * Use `Deployment Groups` in pipelines to deploy to a group of servers.
 Deployment Groups also allow you to deploy to a subset of servers to perform a safe rolling deployment.
 * `App Center Distribute` task - Distribute app builds to testers and users throught app center
+* To restrict a variable to be used for a specific stage in a release, you have to set the `scope` for the variable to the appropriate stage.
+*

 ### Jenkins
 * To allow Jenkins access to ACR, you need to create a service principal in Azure.
 In Jenkins you need to create a credential resource for the ACR service principal.